gzt5142/OrientationTools/README.md

         set to one.
 * _<u>Bumpmaps</u>_ ToolSet
     * __NLCD_Bump_Mapper__ -- Configures and applies bump-map tiles according to a land use raster mask.
 The use-case was built around land cover, which is why *NLCD* terminology is used.
+The bump-mapper expects the NLCD masking raster to have same cell size, extent, dimensions, and projection as the terrain raster.
     * __Prep_NLCD_Bumpmap_Mask__ -- This tool helps to clip, resample, and re-project NLCD or similar raster data to match the surface normal dataset.
-The bump-mapper expects the NLCD masking raster to have same cell size, extent, dimensions, and projection.
-This tool simplifies that process.

 Options for all Surface Normal Tools: